 For Francophiles, there’s no knife more iconic than a Laguiole.
 Named after the city of Laguiole in Southern France, Laguiole knives are synonymous with quality (and very often counterfeited, so make sure to check that it’s made in France).
 Laguiole is not a brand or a trademark, simply a tradition of craftsmanship going back to the 1800s.
 This genuine Laguiole with an olivewood handle will do nicely for your cheese board—the curved blade makes it ideal for both soft and hard cheeses—but is also a tool that you can be proud of for decades.
 Consider it an investment for your kitchen.
 A historic food like cheese deserves a knife vetted by history.

 This is a favorite for budget-minded cheese eaters for a few reasons.
-You’ll notice that this cheese and tomato knife has holes in the blade—in fact, it’s more of a skeleton of a blade.
+You’ll notice that this cheese knife (which can be used for fruit and more) has holes in the blade—in fact, it’s almost more of a skeleton of a blade.
 This keeps your soft cheeses (and tomatoes) from sticking to the blade, ensuring cleaner cuts.
-The pronged tip makes it easy to break off a piece of your favorite crumbly cheeses like crystalline aged Goudas.
-Both right-handed and left-handed cheese lovers will find it easy to wield thanks to a non-slip, soft-grip handle.
-No matter what sort of cheese you happen to have in your fridge, this knife has your back.
-And, at this price, you can buy two!
+The pronged tip makes it easy to break off a piece of your favorite crumbly cheeses, like crystalline aged Goudas.
+It also so happens to be dishwasher safe, so you can just pop it in at the end of your parties.
+No matter what sort of cheese you happen to have in your fridge, this knife has your back, and at this price, you can buy two.

 Best Hard-Cheese Knife: W&P Design The Cheese Knife